 Persons eligible to receive awards under the 2018 Plan include our full or part-time officers and other employees, non-employee directors and consultants of the Company and its subsidiaries.
-As of March 31, 2021, approximately 32 of our officers and employees (including all of our named executive officers currently employed by us), each of our six non-employee directors and approximately 10 other individuals who provide services to us as consultants were considered eligible under the 2018 Plan.
-While consultants are generally considered eligible under the 2018 Plan to preserve our flexibility, over the last five years we have only granted equity awards under the 2018 Plan to one individual who, at the time of grant of the awards, was neither employed by us, nor a member of our Board, and we do not expect to grant any equity awards under the 2018 Plan to consultants in the future.
+As of March 31, 2023, approximately 146 of our officers and employees (including all of our named executive officers currently employed by us), each of our six non-employee directors and other individuals who provide services to us as consultants were considered eligible under the 2018 Plan.
+While consultants are generally considered eligible under the 2018 Plan to preserve our flexibility, over the last five years we have only granted equity awards under the 2018 Plan to the five members of our Scientific Advisory Board, plus one other individual who, at the time of grant of the awards, was neither employed by us, nor a member of our Board.
+We do not expect to grant any equity awards under the 2018 Plan to consultants who are not members of our Scientific Advisory Board in the future.